Flat Foot Floogie (with a Floy Floy)

-"Flat Foot Floogie (with a Floy Floy)" (a/k/a "Flat Fleet Floogee") is a 1938 jazz song, written by Slim Gaillard, Slam Stewart, and Bud Green, and performed by Gaillard and Stewart as Slim & Slam.
+"Flat Foot Floogie (with a Floy Floy)", also known as "Flat Fleet Floogee", is a 1938 jazz song written by Slim Gaillard, Slam Stewart, and Bud Green, and performed by Gaillard and Stewart as Slim & Slam.

 "Flat Foot Floogie" was Slim & Slam's first and biggest hit song.
-Their version was one of the top records of 1938, peaking at number two on US charts.
+Their version was one of the top records of 1938, peaking at number 2 on US charts.

 History

 Bulee "Slim" Gaillard (1911–1991) and Leroy "Slam" Stewart (1914–1987) met in New York City in 1936 and formed a duo, performing together on the radio and in 52nd Street clubs, with Gaillard on guitar and vocals and Stewart on bass.
 They attracted radio pioneer Martin Block to manage them and he arranged a contract with Vocalion.
 On February 17, 1938, Slim and Slam recorded "Flat Foot Floogie" (Vocalion 4021).

 Gaillard sold the publishing rights to "Flat Foot Floogie" to Green Brothers and Knight for $250, and writing credit was shared with Bud Green.
 (Note: According to an account by Gaillard, the $250 was an advance against royalties, but Stewart reported that the duo made little money from the sheet music and that he collected back residuals only after joining ASCAP.)
-Shortly thereafter, Benny Goodman & His Orchestra played it on the Camel Caravan radio show, launching its rise to popularity.
+Shortly thereafter, Benny Goodman & His Orchestra performed it on the Camel Caravan radio show, launching its rise to popularity.

-Slim & Slam's record peaked at number 2 on Billboard charts and at number 5 on Your Hit Parade.
+Slim & Slam's record peaked at number 2 on the Billboard charts and at number 5 on Your Hit Parade.
 (Note: Goodman also charted with the song in 1938, peaking at number 7.)

 Lyrics

 The lyrics are brief and are dominated by the repetition of the title words and the nonsense refrain, "floy-doy, floy-doy, floy-doy".
 The original lyric, recorded in January 1938, was "flat foot floozie with a floy floy".
-However, Vocalion objected to the word "floozie", meaning a sexually promiscuous woman, or a prostitute.
+However, Vocalion objected to the word "floozie", meaning a sexually promiscuous woman or a prostitute.
 The second recording in February changed the word to "floogie".
 The second part of the title phrase, "floy floy", was slang for a venereal disease, but the term was not widely known and failed to attract the attention of censors.
 It was regarded as nonsense and came to have positive connotations as a consequence of the song.